trimble-oss/dba-dash/README.md

 **Note:**
 More advanced service configuration is possible.  e.g. A remote agent can be configured to write to a S3 bucket and another agent that connects to your repository database can use the S3 bucket as a source instead of a SQL connection string.
+There are PowerShell scripts available to assist with automating the config file.
+Set-DBADashDestination,Add-DBADashSource,Remove-DBADashSource

 ## AzureDB
 You can monitor Azure SQL Server databases with DBA Dash and the application includes some Azure specific dashboards that can help with performance/cost optimization.
 The process for adding azure DB connections is similar to normal SQL instances but each database is considered a separate instance that we need a connection to.
 You can manually add the connections for each database you want to monitor.
 Alternatively you can just a connection to the **master** dastabase.